-(4) Family and Parental Traits.

-4. Family and Parental Traits-Or, the factor of heredity arising from the peculiar physical and mental constitutions of the direct ancestors of each parent, plus the characteristics of the immediate parents.
+(4) Family and 4.
+FAMILY AND FARENCE Parental Traits, factor of heredity arising from the peculiar physical and the direct ancessical and mental constitutions of the direct ancestors of each parent, plus the characteristics of the immediate parents.

 (5) Sex Potency.